juliafrankenberg/RNAseq/README.md

 of Emt6.Plk4 mice (experiment SG-JFG01 mouse experiment).
 There are 5 -DOX and 5 +DOX tumours.

-This is the analysis of the RNAseq data from RNA extracted from tumours of Emt6.Plk4 mice (experiment SG-JFG01 mouse experiment).
-There are 5 -DOX and 5 +DOX tumours.

 ## Get files and inspect them (Apocrita):